grenaud/vgan/README.md

 ```
 Please note that the Taxa name provided to the ```--outGroup``` argument must be a taxon defined in euka's database.

-If you specify the ```--outFrag``` option you will be provided with a list of all read names that map to one taxon.
+If you specify the ```--outFrag``` option you will be provided with a list of all read names that belong to the detected taxa (one taxon per row).
 To extract these reads for further downstream analysis you can use the following command:
 ```
 less -S [output file prefix]_FragNames.tsv | sed '[row number]!d' | sed 's/\t/\n/g' | seqtk subseq [FASTQ input file] - > output.fq
 ```